 A prospective student should have a Psychology Honours B.A. or its equivalent: that is, 18-20 psychology courses including introductory psychology, basic and intermediate statistics, and laboratory courses in learning and experimental methods.
-Students should also have completed an Honours B.A. thesis or equivalent research experience (please contact the Graduate Secretary for more information if you do not have this requirement).
+Students should also have completed an Honours B.A. thesis or equivalent research experience.

-All applicants should normally have attained major and cumulative grade point averages equivalent to at least a "B" average in their undergraduate coursework.
+All applicants should normally have attained major and cumulative grade point averages equivalent to at least a "B" average in their undergraduate coursework, in particular the last two years of study.
 These requirements are the minimum acceptable.

 Applicants must submit general GRE scores (Verbal, Quantitative, and Analytical Writing).
 For most programs and tracks the minimum GRE score for admission is the 50th percentile.